ZoeBijl/font-awesome/README.md

 # Font Awesome
 Assistive Technologies (AT) test for Font Awesome and icon fonts in general.
 We decided to do these tests after [Dylan raised an issue with Font Awesome](https://github.com/FortAwesome/Font-Awesome/issues/6133).

+* All base test results are in `tests/index.html`
+* A non-ARIA test bed can be found in `tests/plain-bed.html`

 ## Any help welcome
 From code, to test results, to how to actually do decent testing.
 Anything is welcome.